yalasoo/tp/docs/DeveloperGuide.md

 1. User opens LittleLogBook.
 2. LittleLogBook automatically checks for birthdays and shows reminder notification.
 3. User requests to manually check for birthday reminders.
+4. LittleLogBook validates input information.
-4. LittleLogBook looks through all contacts for birthdays today and within the next 7 days.
+5. LittleLogBook looks through all contacts for birthdays today and within the next 7 days.
-5. LittleLogBook displays formatted birthday reminders.
+6. LittleLogBook displays formatted birthday reminders.

 Use case ends.